Heesen Yachts: Octopussy - the breakthrough project

 While Heesen had built a number of relatively advanced yachts in its first decade, 1988 would prove to be the yard’s breakthrough year.
 The yard had been commissioned by American entrepreneur John Staluppi to build a superyacht that could do more than 50 knots.
 The challenge was not inconsequential – at the time, being able to reach 25 knots with a large yacht was considered a feat of engineering, and the thought of doubling that was, for most, inconceivable.
 Staluppi had already purchased his propulsion package – three MTU engines with a combined output of 7,500 hp, and three KaMeWa waterjet units – and the German engine manufacturer put him in contact with Dutch naval architect Frank Mulder and Frans Heesen.
 The contract had a penalty clause that included a rising financial penalty for each tenth of a knot the yacht missed the 50-knot target, and a clause that said Staluppi could walk away altogether if the yacht didn’t reach 48 knots.
 Undeterred, Frans Heesen and his – at the time – small team took on the project.
 The resulting 44-metre yacht – delivered in 1988 – was named Octopussy after the 1983 James Bond film.
-Octopussy actually exceeded her contractual speed (thus earning the yard a bonus in the process) and was at the time the fastest superyacht on record, registering a top speed of 53.17 knots.
-Octopussy was refitted and lengthened by another company years later and, due to the weight the works added, she fell out of the rankings of the world's fastest yachts.
+Octopussy actually exceeded her contractual speed (thus earning the yard a bonus) and was at the time the fastest superyacht on record, registering a top speed of 53.17 knots.
+Octopussy was refitted and lengthened by another company years later and, due to the weight the works added, fell out of the rankings of the world's fastest yachts.